imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 existing track or create a new one.

 Here is a way to do it.
-In TrackScheme using {% include key content='Mousedrag' %} select all the spots in the unlaid column. {% include key content='Right-click' %} somewhere in TrackScheme to make the pop-up menu appear.
+In TrackScheme using {% include key content='press|Mousedrag' %} select all the spots in the unlaid column.
+{% include key content='press|Right-click' %} somewhere in TrackScheme
+to make the pop-up menu appear.
 One of the menu item should be something like `Link 10 spots`.
 Choose this one.
 Each spots is then linked to the next one, frame by frame, and the links should appear in TrackScheme and in the MaMuT viewer.
 You just created a new track.

 ### Triggering re-layout and style refresh.